UK Inflation Statistics 2026 â CPI 3.3% | Down From 11.1% Peak

 Cumulative food price rise since 2021

-Source: ONS Consumer Price Inflation · Data year: 2024/25
+Source: ONS Consumer Price Inflation · Data: ONS March 2026

 About These Statistics

-UK inflation, measured by the Consumer Prices Index (CPI), stood at 2.6% in February 2026, according to the Office for National Statistics.
-This is above the Bank of England's 2% target, which the Bank has been attempting to return to following the worst inflation episode in 40 years.
+UK inflation, measured by the Consumer Prices Index (CPI), rose to 3.3% in March 2026, according to the Office for National Statistics â up from 3.0% in February.
+This is above the Bank of England's 2% target, driven by higher transport costs and persistent services inflation of 4.5%.

-UK inflation peaked at 11.1% in October 2022 — the highest rate since 1981 — driven by soaring energy prices following Russia's invasion of Ukraine, persistent supply chain disruption and strong post-pandemic demand.
+UK inflation peaked at 11.1% in October 2022 â the highest rate since 1981 â driven by soaring energy prices following Russia's invasion of Ukraine, persistent supply chain disruption and strong post-pandemic demand.
 Food inflation peaked at over 19% in early 2023.

 The Retail Prices Index (RPI) runs higher than CPI as it includes housing costs including mortgage interest payments.
 Core CPI, which excludes volatile food and energy prices, remains elevated as services inflation has proved more persistent than goods inflation.